10. Execution threads

 their threads are blocked | |

-the thread that was reading the array notifies the writer s that the array is available.
-It or another thread has identified the writer thread that must cross the barrier. | |
+the thread that was reading the array tells the writers that the array is available.
+It or another thread sets the writer thread to pass the barrier. | |

-Each thread checks if it is the selected one.
-If so, it crosses the barrier.
-If not, it returns to the waiting queue. |
+each thread checks to see if it's the chosen one.
+If so, it passes the barrier.
+If not, it returns to standby. |

-- // work at the counter
+- // counter work

 - ....

-- request access to the lock:
+- request access to the counter :

 is equivalent to